austral/austral/README.md

 - **Typeclasses**: typeclasses, borrowed from Haskell, allow for bounded ad-hoc polymorphism.

-- **Safe arithmetic**: Austral has well-defined integer modular arithmetic semantics, in addition to built-in overflow-checked arithmetic operators and saturation arithmetic operators.
+- **Safe arithmetic**: Austral has well-defined semantics for all arithmetic operations on numeric types.
+There are distinct integer types for trap-on-overflow arithmetic and modular arithmetic, as in Ada.

 - **Algebraic data types**: as in ML or Haskell.